opentargets/ot-ui-apps/packages/ui/src/components/Plot/README.md

 - `ResposiveContainer` is currently only respsonsive on horizontal changes
 - `responsive` prop:
   - currently only repsonsive for width, but easy to make responsive on height since could use same pattern as for width and the `updateSize` action used with the plot context already handles height changes
+  - better design would be to separate dimensions and allow `width="responsive"` and `height="responsive"`
   - adds an unstyled wrapper div (except for possibly min and max widths) which may be too simple for some situations.

 Add to docs above
 - padding (on axis, ticks, ...) pushes them away from panel whereas dx,dy props are always in pixels and +ve x to right, +ve y downwards